HoneyBook Pricing: Plans, Costs, and Key Features in 2026

 My bottom line on HoneyBook pricing

-The trade-off is that HoneyBook’s pricing looks low on paper, but the limits on users, automations, and reporting can push you into higher tiers quickly.
-Transaction fees also add up once you’re billing more through the platform.
+The trade-off is that while HoneyBook's pricing looks low on paper, the limits on users, automations, and reporting can push you into higher tiers quickly.
+Transaction fees also add up once you're billing more through the platform.

 Growing teams tend to find more long-term value in platforms like Assembly once they outgrow HoneyBook's limits.
 Assembly includes the same essentials but expands them with a fully branded client portal, advanced billing and automation tools, and an AI Assistant that supports daily client management.